dpretet/axi-crossbar/doc/architecture.md

 between these two options depends to the technology targeted.
 Most of the time, asynchronous reset schema is the prefered option.
 It is STRONGLY ADVICED TO NOT MIX THESE TWO RESET TYPES, and choose for instance asynchronous reset only for the core and ALL the interfaces.
-The possible resets, named uniformly across the interfaces, are:
+The available resets, named uniformly across the interfaces, are:

-- `aresetn`: active low, asynchronously asserted, synchronously deasserted reset to the clock, compliant with AMBA description and requirement.
+- `aresetn`: active low reset, asynchronously asserted, synchronously deasserted to the clock, compliant with AMBA requirement.
-- `srst`: active high, asserted and desasserted synchronously to the clock.
+- `srst`: active high reset, asserted and deasserted synchronously to the clock.

 If not used, `srst` needs to remain low; if not used, `aresetn` needs to remain high all the time.

-Asynchronous reset is the most common option, specially because it simplifies the efforts of the PnR and timing analysis steps.
+Asynchronous reset is the most common option, especially because it simplifies the efforts of the PnR and timing analysis steps.

 Further details can be found in this
 [excellent document](http://www.sunburst-design.com/papers/CummingsSNUG2003Boston_Resets.pdf)